 One of Nawara’s sons is finishing his mandatory military service and did not know that his mother was taking these steps to improve the family’s life.
 He was shocked when he returned home to discover how much she has changed.
 “He was surprised and so happy” that she had pursued her dream.
 His military clothes had never fit him properly; it was as if they belonged to a much larger man.
 But with these skills, Nawara transformed them into garments that fit.

-These changes have encouraged Nawara’s daughters to also finish their education and learn a skill.
+These changes have encouraged Nawara’s daughters also to finish their education and learn a skill.
 They want to follow in their mother’s footsteps.
 One of her daughters is quite eager to learn sewing, which is a challenge since she is nearsighted, and a needle is so small to thread.
 But her daughter can’t afford daily expenses with her other job, and sewing would be a simple way to improve her income.
 “I don’t know how to cut jellabiya cloth, but I will learn that.
 Maybe I will sew jellabiyas for women, and why not men (too)!”
 Nawara is an eager teacher.

 The family’s success is contagious.
 It inspires the community that women do have value, something worth contributing to society.
 For Nawara, these dreams would never have been realized without Hope House.
 For this is the goal of Hope House—helping marginalized Egyptian Christians reach their full potential.